Adobe-CEP/Getting-Started-guides/Submit Review Monetize/Readme.md

 -   The videos in the listing must be relevant to the plugin/publisher.
 They should not contain any Adobe assets or icons  without getting permission from the Adobe  Branding team  (CCDeveloperMarketing@adobe.com or brand@adobe.com).

-### Adobe Branding Guidelines
+## Adobe Branding Guidelines

--   Make sure to review and adhere to the [Adobe Branding Guidelines](https://partners.adobe.com/content/dam/tep_assets/public/public_1/documents/Adobe-Creative-Cloud-Developer-Brand-Guide.pdf).
+-   Make sure to review and adhere to the [Adobe Branding Guidelines](https://partners.adobe.com/content/dam/tep_assets/public/public_1/documents/Adobe-Creative-Cloud-Developer-Brand-Guide.pdf) (login required).
 -   Avoid using publisher names, domain names, email addresses, and other such property names that are confusingly similar to existing Adobe brand, product, or service names.
-Eg: <adobexd@gmail.com>, <AdobePS@gmmail.com> or XYZforAdobe.com
+Eg: <adobexd@gmail.com>, <AdobePS@gmail.com> or XYZforAdobe.com
--   Using Adobe assets and icons in your plugin or your plugin marketing material requires explicit permission from Adobe (login required).
+-   Using Adobe assets and icons in your plugin or your plugin marketing material requires explicit permission from Adobe.
 Note that getting permission to use Adobe branding assets can add to the time it takes to get your plugin reviewed, approved and published.

-### 4. Inappropriate Content
+### Inappropriate Content

 -   The plugin and associated marketing surfaces must not include any intense violence, blood, gore, sexual content, nudity, or strong language.

 -   The plugin must not promote or conduct phishing, spamming, hacking, password trafficking, or spyware, nor contain malware, trojans, or viruses.

-5.  ***External Services***
+### External Services

 -   If your plugin requires paid credentials, when you submit your plugin to Adobe, you must provide test credentials for login, license key, API Key, or anything else that would be required to fully review your plugin.

 -   All plugin functionalities must be accessible, either openly or through the credentials that you provide to Adobe, for Adobe's reviewers.

-6.  ***Installation Instructions***
+### Installation Instructions

 -   If a  plugin requires additional steps before it can be used with the Adobe products, the steps need to be present in the "Where to find it" section.
 For example: After acquiring the plugin from the Creative Cloud desktop application, the user needs to perform more steps like moving or placing some files at desired location and  such instructions must be clearly mentioned in the "Where to find it" section.